Number One (Pharrell Williams song)

-The single was released in the UK on August 21, 2006, according to Williams' official UK mailing list.
-The music video was directed by Hype Williams, and features models Selita Ebanks, Miranda Kerr, and Rosie Huntington-Whiteley.
-There are two versions: one is a color version which features many bright colors and the other is one that is in black and white.
+"Number One" became the second song from In My Mind to enter the Billboard Hot 100, where it peaked at number 57.
+The song was praised by critics, in contrast from its parent album.

 Music video

 The music video was directed by Hype Williams, and features models Selita Ebanks, Miranda Kerr, and Rosie Huntington-Whiteley.
 There are two versions: one is a color version which features many bright colors and the other is in black and white.